DivyaThampi06/RiskAssessPro/README.md

 # RiskAssessPro

-A simple Android-Java app to calculate the score of financial risk RiskAssessPro RiskAssessPro is a mobile application designed to help users assess their risk tolerance in investing through a series of questions.
+A simple Android-Java app to calculate the score of financial risk

+RiskAssessPro is a mobile application designed to help users assess their risk tolerance in investing through a series of questions.
 The app calculates a score based on the user's responses, providing insight into their risk profile.

 Features Risk Assessment Questionnaire: Users can answer a series of questions related to their investment approach, risk tolerance, and financial goals.
 Score Calculation: The app calculates a risk assessment score based on the user's responses to the questionnaire.
 Feedback: Users receive feedback based on their risk assessment score, helping them understand their risk tolerance level.
 User-Friendly Interface: Intuitive and easy-to-use interface for a seamless user experience.
 Installation To install RiskAssessPro on your Android device, follow these steps: